swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 }
 ```

-The general idea here is that the `Invocation` is *lazy* in its decoding and just stores the remaining bytes of the envelope.
+The general idea here is that the `InvocationDecoder` is *lazy* in its decoding and just stores the remaining bytes of the envelope.
 All we need to do for now is to implement the Invocation in such way that it expects the decoding methods be invoked in the following order (which is the same as the order on the sending side):

 - 0...1 invocation of `decodeGenericArguments`,
 - 0...n invocations of `decoder.decodeNextArgument<Argument>`,
 - 0...1 invocations of `decodeReturnType`,
 - 0...1 invocations of `decodeErrorType`.

-    /// Ad-hoc protocol requirement
-    ///
-    /// Attempt to decode the next argument from the underlying buffers into pre-allocated storage
-    /// pointed at by 'pointer'.
-    ///
-    /// This method should throw if it has no more arguments available, if decoding the argument failed,
-    /// or, optionally, if the argument type we're trying to decode does not match the stored type.
-    ///
-    /// The result of the decoding operation must be stored into the provided 'pointer' rather than
-    /// returning a value.
-This pattern allows the runtime to use a heavily optimized, pre-allocated
-    /// buffer for all the arguments and their expected types.
-The 'pointer' passed here is a pointer
-    /// to a "slot" in that pre-allocated buffer.
-That buffer will then be passed to a thunk that
-    /// performs the actual distributed (local) instance method invocation.
-    mutating func decodeNextArgument<Argument: SerializationRequirement>() throws {
-      try nextDataLength = try bytes.readInt()
-      let nextData = try bytes.readData(bytes: nextDataLength)
-      // again, we are guaranteed the values are Codable, so we can just invoke it:
-      return system.decoder.decode(as: Argument.self, from: bytes)
-    }
-  }
-}

 Decoding arguments is the most interesting here.
-This is another case where the compiler and Swift runtime enables us to implement things more easily.
+This is another case where the compiler and Swift runtime enable us to implement things more easily.
 Since the `Argument` generic type of the `decodeNextArgument` is ensured to conform to the `SerializationRequirement`, actor system implementations can rely on this fact and have a simpler time implementing the decoding steps.
 For example, with `Codable` the decoding steps becomes a rather simple task of invoking the usual `Decoder` APIs.

 This decoder must be prepared by the actor system and eventually passed to the `executeDistributedTarget` method which we'll discuss next.
 That, Swift runtime provided, function is the one which will be calling the `decode...` methods and will is able to ensure all the type requirements are actually met and form the correct generic method invocations.